Farama-Foundation/HighwayEnv/docs/source/faq.rst

 This is a list of Frequently Asked Questions about highway-env.
 Feel free to suggest new entries!

-I try to train an agent using the Kinematics Observation and an MLP model, but the agent does not learn anything useful.
+I try to train an agent using the Kinematics Observation and an MLP model, but the resulting policy is not optimal.
 Why?
-    I have not managed to make it work either, using this observation-model pair.
+    I also tend to get reasonable but sub-optimal policies using this observation-model pair.
     In :cite:`Leurent2019social`, we argued that a possible reason is that the MLP output depends on the order of vehicles in the observation.
 Indeed, if the agent revisits a given scene but observes vehicles described in a different order, it will see it as a novel state and will not be able to reuse past information.
 Thus, the agent struggles to